 ACA made changes to the flexible spending account rules.
 Employers should contact their Section 125 plan administrators for details on these changes.

-- In plan years beginning on or after January 1, 2014, a group health plan or group health insurance issuer shall not apply any waiting period that exceeds 90 days.
+In plan years beginning on or after Jan.
+1, 2014, a group health plan or group health insurance issuer shall not apply any waiting period that exceeds 90 days.
 A waiting period is defined to be the period that must pass with respect to the individual before the individual is eligible to be covered for benefits under the terms of the plan.
-HealthChoice’s waiting period is significantly less than that time period; however, employers will need to be sure that they are not imposing any additional waiting periods that exceed the 90 day limit.
+HealthChoice’s waiting period is significantly less than that time period; however, employers will need to be sure they are not imposing any additional waiting periods that exceed the 90-day limit.